Semantic-Org/Semantic-UI-React/README.md

 Stardust is built with ES6 and ES7 ([Stage 1](http://babeljs.io/docs/usage/experimental/#enable-by-stage)).
 You may use a [.babelrc](http://babeljs.io/docs/usage/babelrc/) file.
 If you're using Webpack it's also possible to specify `query` in the loader configuration with Babel `presets`.

 ### Usage

+For more complete examples, check out the [Doc Site].

 **ES6**
 ```jsx